-For example, in an industry where remote and freelance work in the context of cloud and web-based startups is now increasingly common, the perceptions of a local corporate IT manager regarding his current training needs may not be useful for the majority of IT trainees in his region in 10 or 15 years time.
+For example, in an industry where remote and freelance work in the context of cloud and web-based startups is now increasingly common, the perceptions of a local corporate IT manager regarding his current training needs may not prove to be so useful for the majority of IT trainees in his region in 10 or 15 years time.

 The problem is not the concept of industry consultation itself, but rather of the scope of that consultation.
-Given that today “every business is an IT business“, is it unreasonable to suggest that almost any business or organisation in the community could potentially provide useful feedback on regional IT needs?
+Given that today “every business is an IT business“, is it unreasonable to suggest that almost any business or organisation in the community could potentially provide useful feedback on regional IT trends and needs?

 The reality is that TAFE teachers must work with the competency-based VET curriculum for the foreseeable future.
 This does not mean, however, that we cannot seek opportunities to begin building a new curriculum within the shell of the old.